Communere/communere.github.io/_posts/2020-08-08-Vue-The-Learning.md

 As you see, to render the component, we have a `template` tag that includes everything we want to render.
 We also have the `style` tag to write our css classes.

 The section inside the `script` tag, is where we write our javascript code.
 You can see that the `App` component, is written in class style.
 To define a class component, we use `@Component` to specify that this class is a component.
-You can read more about class Components here: https://class-component.vuejs.org
+You can read more about class Components here: [https://class-component.vuejs.org](https://class-component.vuejs.org)

 It also registers the `HelloWorld` component, because it uses it in its template.
 To be able to use a component in a template, the component must be registered.

 For this example, we're not going to use the `HelloWorld` component.
 So let's remove that.
-In fact, let's remove everything inside the main div tag tag.
-And also let's remove the import for `HelloWorld`, it's registers and it's file.
+In fact, let's remove everything inside the main div tag.
+And also let's remove the import for `HelloWorld`, its registers and its file.

-{% highlight ts %}
+{% highlight vue %}
 <template>
   <div id="app">
   </div>
 </template>